100

 37.1

-A 5 years old girl presents to the emergency department with diffuse abdominal pain.
+A 5 years old boy presents to the emergency department with diffuse abdominal pain.
 The child has no urinary symptoms.
-The pain started 12 hours ago.
-She has no history of fever and has had no vomiting with infrequent hard stools with occasional watery stools.
+The pain started 48 hours ago.
+He has no history of fever and has had no vomiting with hard stools with frequent encopresis.
 Is stooling twice a week.
 Has no known sick contacts.

 Past Medical History:

 Past medical history is is significant for being a picky eater with a history of poor fluid intake.
 Has had mild, episodic abdominal discomfort for several months.
-Immunizations are current.
+Immunizations are up to date.
 The child is on the 50th percentile for weight and growing well.

 Family / Social History: